fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `google_cloud_function`: Provide Invoker role to this service account.
 - `service_account_key` (String, Sensitive) Field usage depends on `service` value:
 	- Service `firebase`: The contents of your service account key file.
 Required for authentication.
+- `service_authentication` (String, Sensitive) Field usage depends on `service` value:
+	- Service `dsv`: A base64 encoded variant of your `username:password` string.
+Required for authentication.
 - `service_name` (String) Field usage depends on `service` value:
 	- Service `hana_sap_hva_ecc_netweaver`: Unique identifier sapsid of the SAP system.
 This field is displayed only when the REMOTE SERVICE IDENTIFICATION is set to Service.
 	- Service `hana_sap_hva_s4_netweaver`: Unique identifier sapsid of the SAP system.
 This field is displayed only when the REMOTE SERVICE IDENTIFICATION is set to Service.